JacORB/JacORB/README.md

 JacORB may be built via Maven using standard Maven commands e.g. `mvn clean install -DskipTests=true`.
 Note that the install phase must be executed so subsequent module builds find the results of preceeding modules.
 The project may be imported into Eclipse or IntelliJ using standard import commands.

-![Tip][tip] The JacORB Core and Regression Test module utilises Endorsed Directories to build within the maven-compiler-plugin.
+:bulb: The JacORB Core and Regression Test module utilises Endorsed Directories to build within the maven-compiler-plugin.
 In Eclipse, the JBoss Tools Endorsed Libraries Plugin must be installed for this to work.

 ## Contributing Via GitHub ##

 These guidelines are for all developers, whether occasional or regular.
 They have been sourced from various 'best practice' documents but primarily [here](https://docs.jboss.org/author/display/ISPN/Contributing+to+Infinispan).

-![Warning][warn] As a convention, <i>upstream</i> is used as the name of the <a href="http://github.com/JacORB/JacORB">http://github.com/JacORB/JacORB</a> repository.
+:warning: As a convention, <i>upstream</i> is used as the name of the <a href="http://github.com/JacORB/JacORB">http://github.com/JacORB/JacORB</a> repository.
 This repository is the canonical repository for JacORB.
 We usually name <i>origin</i> the fork on github of each contributor.
 So the exact meaning of <i>origin</i> is relative to the developer: you could think of <i>origin</i> as your own fork.

 ## Pre-requisites